Who is the world’s best micro artist?

 I modify all of my equipment to help me refine my creations, from my tools to the microscope itself, everything is customised to help me create my art.

-Unfortunately, in 2023 I ripped Picasso’s ‘Weeping Woman’ into pieces when I was painting her for the micro masterpiece series of classic paintings!
-Suddenly I had the world’s smallest and most expensive jigsaw in front of me.
 My heart filled with despair but very slowly and carefully I stitched her back together like a surgeon working on an operating table.
 Eventually she was repaired and turned out to be one of my best paintings I had ever created!
 My hands still jump a little as my heart beats, so I work in a rhythm between each pulse.
-If I don’t concentrate all the time my fingers can accidentally flick weeks of work off from under the microscope and when it disappears from my sight, it will probably never to be seen again!
+If I don’t concentrate all the time my fingers can accidentally flick weeks of work off from under the microscope and when it disappears from my sight, it will probably never be seen again!

 My first Amy Winehouse is still somewhere in our bedroom carpet or stuck on the sole of my shoe, we never found her!!
 Luckily my concentration has improved which enables me to sit still for long periods of time.
 Each piece may take several months to get right.
 There are certain “hazards” I try to avoid.
 Too often, I’ve lost a piece by accidentally squishing it while moving it around, they are very delicate.

 There is a danger that static electricity can unexpectedly snap the art away as if by magic.
 I can accidentally blow it away, with a sneeze or a cough.
-Even a breath of wind from an open window can make it fly away and disappear for ever.
+Even a breath of wind from an open window can make it fly away and disappear forever.
 Once a piece is lost, you can spend hours hunting around for it with a magnifying glass in your hand and still never find it!

 I still think I’m mad to sit still for hours staring into a microscope day after day.
 I like to say ‘The work is microscopic, but the challenges are monumental!’
 I often have to force myself to work at the microscope, as the work is extremely tough and tiring.
 It is physically and mentally draining with frustrations and unexpected challenges around every corner.
 One mistake and I can destroy the art with a moment’s distraction.

 I have to enter an almost emotionless trance which enables me to remain calm even if I’m facing a disaster or painting the smile on Mona Lisa’s face.
+If I am making a sculpture or a famous painting I like to become the artist and try to get into their way of thinking and use my tools in the same way.

 To remove distractions and the vibrations from passing traffic I have to work at night.
 I avoid alcohol as it affects my concentration along with coffee and high energy drinks!